Below you find the list of the documents you need to prepare in the order they are requested in the CEU Application Form.

 CEU charges a one-time application fee of €30 for each candidate.
 You only need to pay this fee once, even if you apply to several programs.
 The application fee is non-refundable and cannot be waived, but it can be paid by a third party.
 The fee must be paid by bank card via the online application form after the first application is submitted in the given admission cycle.
 Once you hit ‘submit’ on your application, the page will redirect you to the payment portal where you can pay the application fee.

-Our admissions committee will review the applications and select finalists who will be invited to an online admissions interview by mid-March.
+Our admissions committee will review the applications and select finalists who will be invited to an online admissions interview.
 If you’re selected as a finalist, you’ll be informed and given instructions by email.